uktrade/jupyters3/README.md

 - Folders are created using a 0 byte object with key suffix `/` (forward slash).
 A single forward slash suffix is consistent with both the AWS Console and AWS AppStream.

-## Required Jupyter Notebook version

-From JupyterS3 0.0.37, Jupyter Notebook 6.0.0 or greater is required.
-If you're using an earlier version of Jupyter Notebook, you'll have to pin to JupyterS3 0.0.36 or earlier.